 If you or a loved one is struggling with depression, finding the right treatment can be a challenge.
 We’re here to help you determine whether the care we offer is the right fit.

-Learn about depression treatment at Belmont Behavioral Hospital in Philadelphia, PA
+Learn about depression treatment at Belmont Behavioral Health System in Philadelphia, PA

 When a depressive disorder is present, an individual can suffer from a number of symptoms, including hopelessness, sadness, lack of energy, and recurrent thoughts of death.
 There are a number of different types of depressive disorders, including major depressive disorder, persistent depressive disorder, premenstrual dysphoric disorder, and a depressive disorder caused by another medical condition.
 All types of depressive disorders will vary in symptoms.
 If someone you love is exhibiting symptoms synonymous with depressive disorders, it can be beneficial to obtain treatment.
 Well-rounded care can help your loved one stop battling with symptoms and begin living a healthy life.